 Wellbeing Matters.

-Prioritizing cultures of wellbeing is the foundation of sustainable, equitable, and effective social impact work.
+It is the foundation of sustainable, effective, and resilient social impact work.

-For nonprofit leaders who are committed to creating meaningful and lasting impact, embedding cultures of wellbeing into organizational strategies is no longer optional—it’s essential.
-Burnout remains a pervasive challenge, with many nonprofit leaders voicing urgent concerns about their own wellbeing and that of their teams.
-High-stress work environments, heavy workloads, and mounting demands not only drain capacity but also cost organizations billions of dollars annually.
+For nonprofit and philanthropic leaders who are committed to creating meaningful and lasting change, embedding cultures of wellbeing into organizational strategy is now essential.
+Burnout continues to tear through the sector, as leaders voice growing concerns about their own wellbeing and that of their teams.
+High-stress environments, chronic underfunding, and unrealistic workloads not only drain capacity, but also cost organizations billions in turnover and lost potential.

 Cultures of Wellbeing Research